OcteraIS/LLM-Endpoints/README.md

 After downloading the repository, create a ```.env``` file inside the project folder (```./LLLM-Endpoints/.env```).

-After trat, go to [OpenAI playground](https://platform.openai.com/playground), login, create and save in the ```.env``` file your API Key AND the Octera Organization Identifier.
+After that, go to [OpenAI playground](https://platform.openai.com/playground), login, create and save in the ```.env``` file your API Key AND the Octera Organization Identifier.

 ```
 OPENAI_API_KEY=<your-key-here>
 OPENAI_ORGANIZATION_ID=<your-new-organization-key-here>
 ```

-Once that is done, you are ready to do requests to OpenAI API.
+Once that is done, you are ready to make requests to OpenAI API.

 ### Running the program

 First, run the virtual environment (venv) and download the necessary packages:

-(warning: there are some packages that will freeze the terminal for a few seconds – as long as it doesn't takes more than 1 minute, everything is ok and there's no need to exit and restart)
+(warning: some packages will freeze the terminal for a few seconds – as long as it doesn't take more than 1 minute, everything is ok and there's no need to exit and restart)

 ```
 source llm-api-venv/bin/activate